Online Master of Science in Nursing Family Nurse Practitioner

 - Ability to meet clinical agency requirements for health status verification, malpractice insurance and background checks.

-All courses are delivered in 15-week self-paced peer-reviewed cyber classes.
-All courses are online and the student will complete a minimum of 600 clinical hours with pre-approved preceptors in their own geographic areas.
+Courses are 12-week cohort classes offered online four terms each year in January, April, July and October.
+Students must enroll in courses 30 days prior to the start of the course.
+All courses are online and the student will complete a minimum of 600 clinical hours with per-approved catalog preceptors in their own geographic areas.
 This is to ensure students have met various skill and role competencies at different levels throughout their program.

-Post MSN-FNP Certificate: The Family Nurse Practitioner Certificate is a 27-credit post-graduate program designed to prepare RNs with an undergraduate and graduate degree in nursing for a career as a Family Nurse Practitioner.
+Post MSN-FNP Certificate: The Family Nurse Practitioner Certificate is a 28-credit post-graduate program designed to prepare RNs with an undergraduate and graduate degree in nursing for a career as a Family Nurse Practitioner.
 This certificate program prepares the graduate to sit for the National FNP certification exam.
-To ensure students have met various skills and role competencies, a minimum of 600 supervised clinical hours will be completed in the students geographical location.
-Only Nurse Practitioner specific courses are needed for post MSN FNP certificate completion.
+To ensure students have met various skills and role competencies, a minimum of 600 supervised clinical hours will be completed in the student’s geographical location.
+After completion of Advanced Health Assessment, Advanced Pharmacology and Advanced Pathophysiology, only Nurse Practitioner specific courses are needed for post MSN FNP certificate completion.

 Nurse practitioner programs require at least 500 clinical hours and the National Organization of Nurse Practitioner Faculty recommends that FNP programs meet higher than minimum standards because FNPs are responsible for the broadest population age range.
 This program, therefore, requires a minimum of 600 clinical hours.
 NP preceptors are desired, but as long as each student has one NP preceptor during their program, physicians and physician assistants can also be utilized as preceptors.